Article

 RoAS by product price

 What is a good RoAS on Amazon?
-It depends on what your profit margin is — there is no one-size-fits-all number.
-2x RoAS might be great for one brand, but terrible for another.
+It depends on your profit margin is — there is no one-size-fits-all number.
+2x RoAS might be great for one brand but terrible for another.

 If you have a small profit margin, you’re going to need a higher RoAS for your ads to be profitable.
 If you have a high-profit margin product, you can achieve a profit with a lower RoAS.

-A good way to figure out the ideal RoAS for your product is to find out your “minimum RoAS”.
-Once you have this number, you’ll know at a glance whether or not your campaigns are running profitably.
+A good way to determine the ideal RoAS for your product is to determine your “minimum RoAS”.
+Once you have this number, you’ll know at a quick glance whether or not your campaigns are running profitably.

 How to find your minimum RoAS

 To find your minimum RoAS, calculate your break-even point.
-Your break-even point is what you make from a sale after the cost of goods sold (COGS), which includes expenditures such as unit cost, shipping fees, supply costs, and Amazon fees.
+Your break-even point is what you make from a sale after the cost of goods sold (COGS), including expenditures such as unit cost, shipping fees, supply costs, and Amazon fees.
 That break-even number is your gross profit before advertising expenses.

 Let’s use a simple example: